shred/pyquaero/docs/firmware.md

 <span class="fw-no">No</span>: Feature is not supported at all.

 !!! important
-    Some existing features may disappear after a firmware update.
+    After a firmware update, some features may not be available any more (see the table above).
 If you require a special feature, make sure it is still available after the firmware has been updated, _before_ performing the update.
 It is **not** possible to downgrade to an older firmware version again, so do not update if in doubt.

 ## Other Firmware Versions